-Shift to Park or Neutral and set the parking brake.
+1. Shift to Park or Neutral and set the parking brake.
 Pull the hood release handle located under the lower left corner of the dashboard.
 The hood will pop up slightly.

-Standing in front of the vehicle, put your fingers under the front edge of the hood to the right of center.
+Standing in front of the car, put your fingers under the front edge of the hood to the right of center.
 Slide your hand to the left until you feel the hood latch handle.
 Push this handle to the left until it releases the hood.
 Lift the hood.
+If you can open the hood without lifting the hood latch handle, or the hood latch handle moves stiffly or does not spring back as before, the mechanism should be cleaned and lubricated (see page 186).

-Pull the support rod out of its clip and insert the end into the hole on the left side of the hood.
+3. Pull the support rod out of its clip and insert the end into the hole on the left side of the hood.